 Many people worry about being in pain when they are dying.
 Some people do get pain if their prostate cancer presses on their nerves or makes their bones weak.
 But not everyone dying from prostate cancer has pain.
 And if you are in pain, there are things that can help to reduce and manage pain.

 You should tell your doctor or nurse if you’re in pain or if your pain gets worse.
-Your doctor can talk with you about how best to manage your pain and can help keep it under control.
+They can talk with you about how best to manage your pain and can help keep it under control.

 Your doctor can give you medicines to help manage pain.
 The type of medicines they give you will depend on what is causing the pain and which medicines are suitable.